 Prebiotics are the preferred ‘food source’ for our probiotic colonies, allowing them to flourish, and are found in many different fruits and vegetables, including: bananas, artichokes, onions and garlic.

 Much research is being done into the microbiome that will hopefully enable scientists to know exactly how to manipulate the microbes in the gut to elicit positive changes in our health.
 Centres of excellence that are leading the way in to this research include Reading University, Cork University and Stanford University.

-Our gut microflora has been shown to impact on many areas of our health, and links have been made between dysbiosis in the gut and numerous different diseases and health symptoms.
-These health conditions might be fairly obvious in some cases, such as IBS and colic in infants, or in other cases, their links to gut health may be much less obvious, as in the case of mental health disorders, allergies or even neurological disorders.
+Our microbiome has been shown to impact on many areas of our health.
+Links have been made between dysbiosis in the gut and numerous different diseases and health symptoms.
+These health conditions might be fairly obvious in some cases, but others you may find surprising.

 In 2008 eminent scientists from four different medical centres in the U.S established the Human Microbiome Project, which set out to ‘further our understanding of how the microbiome impacts human health and disease’.
 The ultimate goal of this project is to establish whether there is a core healthy microbiome seen in the guts of well individuals.
 It is already known that the exact composition of the intestinal microbiome differs hugely between individuals, and that our gut microbiome is said to be as unique to us as our fingerprint.